Ipstenu/dashboard-in-progress/readme.txt

-=== Easy Dashboard Status ===
+=== Dashboard: In Progress ===
 Contributors: Viper007Bond, Ipstenu
 Donate link: https://ko-fi.com/A236CEN/
 Tags: dashboard, widgets, dashboard widget
 Requires at least: 2.7
+Tested up to: 5.5
-Stable tag: 1.0
+Stable tag: 1.1

-Display a list of all unpublished content on your dashboard.
+Display a list of all unpublished (draft and pending) content on your dashboard.

 == Description ==